 Cost of Energy

 The graph above demonstrates the rise in U.S. energy costs over the next 25 years.
 In 2009, our energy usage was in the neighborhood of $60 billion.
-But by the year 2035, it is estimated that the number will jump up between $180 and $210 billion.
+But by the year 2035, it is estimated that the number will jump between $180 and $210 billion.
 The U.S Department of Energy estimates that the average person will increase their energy cost by at least 5% every year and up to 25% every 5 years.
-The contributing factors to the rise of energy usage can be attributed to things such as growing families, electronic devices and the purchasing larger homes.
+The contributing factors to the rise of energy usage can be attributed to things such as growing families, electronic devices, and the overall size of larger homes.

 That said, the right attic ventilation system will dramatically reduce your energy usage.
 It’s a scientific method proven to keep your home cool during the hot summer months, thus, lowering the usage of your A/C unit and furnace.
 Consider your car engine as an analogy.
 The intake and muffler of the vehicle keep the engine cool by allowing the proper amount of air to circulate.
 The cooler the engine, the better gas mileage you’ll receive.
 The same concept applies to your roof.
 The cooler your attic, the less radiated heat will transfer to the rooms below.
 This reduces the need to excessively run your A/C unit.